-Compensation is carried out to reduce the deflection deformation of the plate.
+Compensation is carried out to reduce the deflection deformation of the plate during bending.

-The hydraulic crowning system is complex, and there may be problems such as oil leakage, loose sealing ring, and so on.
+The hydraulic crowning system is complex, and problems such as oil leakage, loose sealing rings, and other issues may arise.

-These will affect the amount of hydraulic compensation each time, resulting in inconsistent plate processing each time.
+These issues can affect the amount of hydraulic compensation each time, resulting in inconsistent plate processing.

 Mechanical crowning uses a wedge to compensate for the worktable.

 Wedge blocks can be divided into single wedge blocks and multiple groups of wedge blocks.

 The mechanical crowning system composed of multiple groups of wedge blocks has more compensation points than the three compensation points of ordinary hydraulic crowning, and there is no compensation blind area.

 The mechanical crowning system can realize compensation along the whole workbench.

 Deflection can be compensated by convex operation at any position on the length of the entire worktable.

 The CNC system calculates the required crowning force according to the load force when the workpiece is bent.